-Table A5 show the results of four robustness checks designed to test these alternative explanations.
-In column 1, I add in a clinic-quarter fixed effect to the main specification.
-This fixed effect is intended to take out any variation in a clinic's capabilities.
-For instance if the loss of a pcp to a deployment limits the overall capacity of the clinic.
-The magnitude of the effects are not significantly different from the main results implying that the results are not driven by some time-varying effect on the clinic.
-In column two, I display the results from limiting patients to an active duty military provider in the pre and post-period.
-The results are a bit attenuated with about a 7% increase in costs, though the sample size is also much smaller.
-In column three, I present the results from eliminating anyone who switches to a purchased care (private sector) primary care provider.
-The spending coefficient is about 8% slightly lower but in line with the main results.
+patients to an active duty military provider in the pre and post-period.
+The results are a bit attenuated with about a 7% increase in costs, though the sample size is much smaller.
+In panel C, I present the results from eliminating anyone who switches to a purchased care (private sector) primary care provider.
+The spending coefficient is about 8%, again slightly lower but in line with the main results.
 Finally, in column four I restrict the analysis to those who have physicians rather than advanced practice providers in the pre and post period.
-The results here indicate about a 14% increase in spending.
+The results here indicate about a 14% increase in spending, slightly higher than the main results.
 As the choice of a physician versus an advanced practice provider may not be random, these are potentially higher intensity patients.
-Despite differences in sample size and precision, the four robustness checks offer evidence that the results are stable and are not driven by these explanations.
+The change in probability of a specialty encounter is remarkably consistent across the samples - about 1.6 percentage point increase, slightly lower than the main results.
+Despite differences in sample size and precision, the four robustness checks offer evidence that the results are stable and are not driven by these alternative explanations.

 Finally, I run a falsification test using short deployments to provide supporting evidence that discontinuity in care is in fact driving the results.
 These are operational assignments where the provider returns within three months.
-I expect that there is little information lost when the provider is only gone temporarily. table A6 presents the results of running equation 3 on a sample that includes all deployments less than 90 days and excludes any longer deployments.
-There are no singificant effects across the three main utilization measures.
-This provides additional support that information loss is the mechanism through which deployments affect patient care utilization.
+I expect that there is little information lost when the provider is only gone for a short time period, table A4 presents the results of running equation three on a sample that includes all deployments less than 90 days and excludes any longer deployments.
+There are no significant effects across the three main utilization measures.
+This provides additional support that the deployment itself does not cause an effect, but that the effect is generated through the impact of the deployment on discontinuous care and loss of specific information.